The Last Five Years: Synopsis

 Cathy is sitting alone lamenting the end of her marriage ("Still Hurting").

-We shift to meet Jamie.
-It is five years earlier and he has just met Cathy.
-Jamie is overjoyed to be dating outside his Jewish heritage ("Shiksa Goddess").
+Five years earlier, Jamie has just met Cathy.
+He is overjoyed that, for the first time in his life, he is in a romantic relationship with a non-Jewish woman. ("Shiksa Goddess").

 Cathy and Jamie are in Ohio but not together.
-It is her birthday and he has come to visit her as she works in a show there ("See I'm Smiling").
+It is her birthday, and he has come to visit her as she works in a show there ("See I'm Smiling").
 She is anxious to fix any problems in their marriage but she becomes angry when Jamie tells her he has to go back early to New York.
 During breaks in the music, we see a younger Jamie, talking to a literary agent about his book.

 Jamie is moving in with Cathy.
 He comments on how lucky he is that everything is going right for him; his book is being published and his life with Cathy seems too good to be true ("Moving Too Fast").
-Elsewhere an older Cathy is making a call to her agent: it seems her career isn't going the way she planned it.
+Meanwhile, an older Cathy is making a call to her agent; it seems her career is not going the way she planned it.

 Cathy is attending Jamie's book party.
 She sings about how he ignores her for his writing but she will always be in love with him ("I'm a Part of That").

 Jamie and Cathy celebrate their second Christmas.
 He tells her a new story he has written about an old tailor named Schmuel and he gives her a Christmas present: a watch, promising to support her as she follows her dreams of acting. ("The Schmuel Song").

 Cathy is in Ohio and writing to Jamie.
 She describes to Jamie her disappointing life in Ohio among her eccentric colleagues ("A Summer in Ohio").

 Jamie is sitting with Cathy in Central Park.
 Jamie proposes to her and, for the first time in the musical, they sing together ("The Next Ten Minutes").
 They get married, exchanging vows to stay together forever.